Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 There are people just waiting for this kind of thing to happen.

-It's an excuse for them not advancing, and it's an excuse everybody needs somebody else to blame for their shortcomings or their failures or what have you.
+Everybody needs somebody else to blame for their shortcomings or their failures or what have you.

 But, you know, as far as I'm concerned, I think Tanisha should be the one on the hot seat.

-That's this is I don't believe you never read Superman.
+This is, I don't believe you never read Superman.

-Um there are probably a lot of people who haven't.
+There are probably a lot of people who haven't.

-Boys boys read Yeah.
+Boys read Batman.

 Yeah.

-I never read a Spider Man either, by the way, until I saw one of these movies.
+I never read a Spider-Man either, by the way, until I saw one of these movies.

-I Still haven't read a Spider Man.
+I still haven't read a Spider-Man.

 I did not go to comic book stores.